ayrna/orca/doc/orca-install.md

 All tests ended successfully
 ```

-To run script tests (running time is ~123 seconds):
+To run the tests checking the experiment scripts (running time is ~123 seconds):

 ```MATLAB
 >> cd src/